alanng10/class-lang/Docue/Article/Word/a.md

 Word "prac" has meaning that is practical limit.

-Word "termin" has meaning that is terminal.
+Word "termal" has meaning that is terminal.

 Word "red" has meaning that is color col.